kockichka/kockichka/README.md

 - 👀 I’m interested in becoming a Data Scientist
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on exercise projects
-- 📫 How to reach me at alova.kocka@gmail.com
+- 📫 How to reach me: alova.kocka@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I read a lot!